 She was a bulldog at the job.
 She was constantly on the telephone to suppliers hounding them to ensure that their delivers were made to site on time.
 She challenged tardy Suppliers to come up with alternative ways to keep to the agreed delivery dates.
 She would not accept no or maybe for an answer!
 She would contact people, such as Stores for parts or the equipment hire company for working at heights equipment, and ask them what they had done to get the necessary resources and information ready.
 She checked that site inductions had been organized for new contractors.
 She would forewarn people about what was going to happen and how they should expect it to happen.
 She organized, coordinated and tracked the resources for the jobs to be done by the maintenance crew.

 That is what scheduling is and what a Scheduler does.
 You make it happen—safely and on time!

 You may have noticed that no where above did I mention sitting in front of a computer screen creating bar charts and spreadsheets.
 That was because scheduling is all about getting things done and not about creating bar charts and spreadsheets.

-If bar charts and spreadsheets are needed to organise and coordinate, then the Scheduler does do that too.
+If bar charts and spreadsheets are needed to organize and coordinate, then the Scheduler does do that too.
 But the Scheduler’s first duty is to bring information, people, parts, materials and equipment together at the job site.
-Bar charts and spreadsheets are just the tools Schedulers use to make things happen in an organised and coordinated way.
+Bar charts and spreadsheets are just the tools Schedulers use to make things happen in an organized and coordinated way.